cortside/guidelines/docs/architecture/Microservices.md

 # Microservices

-Microservices is an architecture that allows for an enterprise application or system to be broken up in to smaller logical or contextual components.
+Microservices is an architecture that allows for an enterprise application or system to be broken up into smaller logical or contextual components.
 These smaller components are called services.

 ![Microservices Architecture](images/Microservice_Architecture.png)